rrex-godaddy/workshop-notes-app/README.md

 6. Stopping the Development Server
 To stop the development server, go to the terminal or command prompt and press Ctrl + C. Confirm the termination when prompted.

+### Additional Resources
+If you get an npm authentication error when you run npm install, please follow the steps linked here: [How to Create an npm Account and Log In via Mac Terminal](https://gist.github.com/rrex-godaddy/a4b710102e673f02f59137df21967c25)